illBeRoy/connvy/README.md

 As with selectors, we use the `createAction` constructor, where:
 1. The first parameter is the name of the action (we can see what it's used for soon)
 2. The second is the stores it operates upon (same as we do with selectors)
-3. The third is the implementation function, where again: it can accept any list of parameters you decide (in our case, `title`), but the last parameter will always be the stores you operate upon.
+3. The third is the implementation function, where again: it can accept any list of parameters you decide (in our case, `title`), but the first parameter will always be the stores you operate upon.

 From now on, we can run `createTodo` from **anywhere**.
 For instance: